 3. Ginger Grammar and Spell Checker

-Ginger is like Grammarly and is another basic tool available for iOS and Android.
+Ginger is like Grammarly and is another basic editing and proofreading tool available for iOS and Android.
 It can perform a final check of spelling mistakes in your writing as you type.
 Unlike Grammarly, though, Ginger cannot detect plagiarism or errors in your punctuation.

 Ginger may not suit your needs for editing.
 Yet it could be useful if you’re just looking for a fresh set of ‘eyes’ to proofread your writing for typos.

 4. Hemingway Editor

-The Hemingway Editor app is a great proofreading tool (we used it to write this blog post!).
+The Hemingway Editor app is a great editing and proofreading tool (we used it to write this blog post!).
 Its core focus is to highlight content that makes your writing hard to read.
 The app identifies complex words and extra long sentences.
 It also points out when you have written in the passive voice, and it shows you what grade (reading level) your content appeals to.